WhichBrowser/Parser-PHP/README.md

     composer require whichbrowser/parser

-And just like the Git method, you can easily update WhichBrowser by running a simple command.
+You can easily update WhichBrowser by running a simple command.

-    composer update
+    composer update whichbrowser/parser

 You should run this command as often as possible.
 You might even want to consider setting up a cron job for this purpose.